 Open to all graduate students.
-Scholarship amount is up to \$2100 per payment period.
-The recipient must have a minimum college GPA of 3.0, be degree-seeking and enrolled continuous, full-time.
+Scholarship amount is up to \$2500 per payment period.
+The recipient must have a minimum resident WC GPA of 3.0, be degree-seeking and enrolled continuous, full-time.
 The scholarship is granted to students selected by the college administration.
-Minimum cumulative WC GPA of 3.0 and full-time enrollment required for renewal.
+Minimum resident WC GPA of 3.0 and continuous, full-time enrollment required for renewal.